-According to cosmetic chemist Joseph Cincotta, coconut oil breaks up water resistant substances used in eye shadow and mascara, releasing them from the skin and lashes.
-But even though so many people constantly sing coconut oils’ praises, it still comes with its conflicting reports.
+According to cosmetic chemist Joseph Cincotta, coconut oil breaks up water-resistant substances used in eyeshadow and mascara, releasing them from the skin and lashes.
+But even though so many people continuously sing coconut oils’ praises, it still comes with its conflicting reports.

-In some skin types, coconut oil can actually clog pores leading to blackheads and sometimes break outs.
-This is because coconut oil is considered to be moderately comedogenic.
-A big word meaning that coconut oil could possibly cause blocked pores in some people.
+In some skin types, coconut oil can clog pores leading to blackheads and sometimes breakouts; this is because coconut oil is considered to be moderately comedogenic.
+A big word meaning that coconut oil could cause blocked pores in some people.
 Not all people.
 Just some.

-Extra virgin coconut oil contains anti-bacterial compounds that actually prevent acne causing bacteria from replicating.
+Extra virgin coconut oil contains anti-bacterial compounds that prevent acne-causing bacteria from replicating.

 People are commonly becoming more and more aware of the ingredients that they put in their bodies and on their skin.
 While many conventional makeup removers do a very good job of removing makeup, their ingredients are sometimes startling.

-The trouble makers are often the preservatives.
-Propyl paraben and butyl paraben are rather hazardous preservatives.
+The troublemakers are often the preservatives.
+Propylparaben and butylparaben are somewhat dangerous preservatives.
 Parabens can disrupt how our hormones work.
 According to lisabronner.com “these preservatives receive a very high hazard reading of 7 (worst is 10) from the Environmental groups’ Cosmetics Safety Database.
 Another remover towelette, on the opposite end of the price spectrum, contains the nasty preservative 2-Bromo-2-Nitropropane-1, 3-Diol, which is rated a staggering “7-9” by EWG because it slowly releases the known carcinogen formaldehyde.”
 (1)

 So I’m not sure anyone would want to be putting that on their face and eyes!